-Always having a passion to help others and explore new opportunities, Mitchell joined Autumn Leaves on a part time basis in 2000 as a Project Manager.
-He helped oversee several of the company’s initial senior living projects.
-In 2003, he started full time as Vice President of Development, where he helped found the design, development, and construction divisions of the company, and created and drove the business model for expanding the Autumn Leaves® Memory Care Assisted Living brand.
-Since then, the company has set itself apart as a leader in memory care, dedicated to providing the highest quality care and home-like atmosphere to seniors with all types of dementia.
+Always having a passion to help others and explore new opportunities, Mitch joined Autumn Leaves on a part-time basis in 2000 as a Project Manager.
+He helped oversee several of the initial Autumn Leaves senior living projects.
+In 2003, he started full time as Vice President of Development, where he helped found Autumn Leaves’ design, development, and construction divisions, which created and drove the business model for expanding the Autumn Leaves brand.
+Since then, Autumn Leaves has set itself apart as a leader in memory care, dedicated to providing the highest-quality care and home-like atmosphere to seniors with all types of dementia.

-In 2008, Mitchell became Chief Executive Officer and Co-Owner of Autumn Leaves.
-While managing the smart growth of the company, Mitchell continues to follow the founding principles of always putting the resident first, along with a strongly built foundation of hiring excellent people and implementing successful systems and processes.
-Throughout his career, Mitchell has worked in nearly all of the company’s corporate and community positions, gaining valuable experience and insight.
-Under Mitchell’s leadership, Autumn Leaves has grown from 1 to over 50 properties located in 9 states including Florida, Kansas, South Carolina, Missouri, Georgia, Illinois, Oklahoma, Texas, and Wisconsin; while maintaining an impeccable track record.
+In 2008, Mitch became Chief Executive Officer and Co-Owner of Autumn Leaves.
+While managing Autumn Leaves’ smart growth, Mitch continues to follow the founding principles of always putting the resident first, along with a strongly built foundation of hiring excellent people and implementing successful systems and processes.
+He was named Autumn Leaves’ Chairman in 2016.

-Mitchell graduated from the University of Michigan with a bachelor of arts degree in political science (and additional concentrations in electrical engineering, business, and technical theater).
-Mitchell is very involved as a business, church, and community leader.
-He serves as a committee member at Las Colinas Country Club, a member of the CEO Advisory Board at Argentum, a member of the Young Presidents’ Organization (YPO), and a deacon and life group host at GracePoint Church Coppell.
+Mitch earned a bachelor of arts degree at the University of Michigan.
+He is very involved as a business-, church-, and community leader.
+Mitch currently serves or has served as a Board member at the Las Colinas Country Club, a member of the CEO Advisory Board at Argentum, a member of the Young Presidents’ Organization (YPO), and a deacon at his church.

 Mitch can be reached at 214-845-4550 or at Mitch@AutumnLeaves.com.